trimstray/nginx-admins-handbook/README.md

 - **stable** - is recommended, doesn’t include all of the latest features, but has critical bug fixes from mainline release
 - **mainline** - is typically quite stable as well, includes the latest features and bug fixes and is always up to date

-Download NGINX source code from an official read-only mirror:
+You can download NGINX source code from an official read-only mirror:

 - [NGINX source code](https://nginx.org/download/)
 - [NGINX GitHub repository](https://github.com/nginx/nginx)

+  > Detailed instructions about download NGINX sources can be found later in the handbook.

 ##### Dependencies